 Bella Books author Gerri Hill is here.
 Woot!

-Now, please welcome Gerri Hill.
+Please welcome Gerri Hill.

 Before we begin, thanks so much for stopping by today for a chat.